 Creating a thriving destination requires more than attracting travelers.
-As never before, leaders are faced with creating flourishing tourism economies while addressing complex challenges.
+As never before, destination leaders are faced with creating thriving tourism economies while addressing complex challenges.
 One-dimensional solutions can fall short of achieving desired results.

 Better Destinations offers a better way.
 This flexible consulting practice is founded on a belief that healthy visitor ecosystems grow from addressing a holistic range of considerations.
 Better Destinations is equipped to assist leaders in maximizing the benefits of tourism while addressing impacts to achieve overall positive outcomes, including stakeholder support.

 Drawing from nearly a decade of experience as state tourism director for two powerhouse states, Cathy Ritter has deep experience in developing customized, insight-led solutions to pressing tourism challenges.
 A specialty is action-oriented destination management planning, especially relating to sustainable or regenerative tourism.
-Another is guiding creation of initiatives to address specific objectives, whether low-impact tourism, visitor preparedness, inclusivity, workforce development or other interests.
+Another is guiding creation of initiatives to address specific objectives, whether destination development, low-impact tourism, visitor preparedness, inclusivity, or other interests.

 From her earliest days as an award-winning journalist to top roles in government and nonprofit settings, Cathy has learned from the best.
 In leading development of influential statewide tourism strategic plans for both Colorado and Illinois, she tapped into top-flight expert resources as well as the insights of stakeholders, residents included.